MM-360/UCL_MSc_Project_2024/README.md

 # Directory structure

-`/data`: Raw data can be placed here, file location will need to be changed in .....
+`/data`: Raw data can be placed here, file location will need to be changed in ..... within the sic_data_functions.py file

+`/images` Diagrams used in the thesis, citations are provided in the thesis

+`/inputs` contains research notebooks.

+`/notebooks` contains research notebooks.

+`/inputs` contains research notebooks.

 `/src` contains `.py` dependencies/helper files.

-`/notebooks` contains research notebooks.